 The Audit Committee is directly responsible for the compensation, retention and oversight of the work of a registered public accounting firm for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation.
 In addition, the Audit Committee has sole authority for recommending the person to be proposed to Celestica's shareholders for appointment as external auditor and whether at any time the incumbent external auditor should be removed from office.
 The Audit Committee also has the authority to retain, in addition to the external auditor, such other outside legal, accounting or other advisors as it may consider appropriate and is not required to obtain the approval of the Board in order to retain, compensate or terminate such advisors.
+On an annual basis, the Audit Committee reviews, with senior management and the Corporation's internal audit personnel, the qualifications, independence and performance of the external auditor, as well as audit partner rotation requirements.

-In accordance with its Mandate, the Audit Committee discusses Celestica's major financial risk exposures and the steps management has taken to monitor and control such exposures and discusses steps to govern the process by which risk assessment and management is undertaken (including risks related to information security, cybersecurity and data protection) and the establishment and management of appropriate systems to manage such risks with a view to achieving a proper balance between identified risks and potential return to the Corporation's shareholders and to the long-term viability of the Corporation.
+In accordance with its mandate, the Audit Committee discusses Celestica's major financial risk exposures and the steps management has taken to monitor and control such exposures and discusses steps to govern the process by which risk assessment and management is undertaken (including risks related to information security, cybersecurity and data protection) and the establishment and management of appropriate systems to manage such risks with a view to achieving a proper balance between identified risks and potential return to the Corporation's shareholders and to the long-term viability of the Corporation.